hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 Subscribe to notifications when channels in the specified session are closed by the peer.
 User need not respond to these notifications.

 Only one subscription can be made at a time.
-Making a repeated subscription request without canceling the previous one will return an error.
+Making a new subscription request without canceling the previous one will return an error.

 The channel close events occurred when there was no subscription will have been cached by the node.
 Once a new subscription is made, node will send these